 Are you easily distracted when you work, or do you get inspiration from a room with a view?
 Locate your home office in a space that works best for you and allows you to focus on the job at hand, whether that means facing a blank wall or gazing out at nature.

 Nature can be calming and relaxing.
 If you work with a view of your balcony or patio – or if your home office is on your balcony or patio – add some fresh potted plants.
-If your home office doesn’t have a window or a nice view, add some beautiful potted plants to your office area or a vase of flowers to your desk.
+If your home office doesn’t have a window or a nice view, add some beautiful live orchid to your office area or a vase of flowers to your desk.
 Aesthetics matter.

 3. Declutter and Organize